CMSgov/bcda-app/README.md

 Run tests and produce test metrics.
 The items identified above in the `Build/Start` section are prerequisites to running tests.

-   *Note: If this is the first time running the tests follow instructions in the 'Updating seed data for unit tests' and the 'Running unit tests locally' sections of this README.
+   *Note: If this is the first time running the tests follow instructions in the 'Running unit tests locally' section of this README.
 Then run:
    ```sh
    make load-fixtures
    ```